ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 </form>
 ```

 > The `as File` casting is needed since `null` is the value for "no file", so be aware that `$form.image` may be `null` even though the schema type says otherwise.
-If you want the upload to be optional, set the field to `optional`.
+If you want the upload to be optional, set the field to `nullable` and it will be type-safe.

 ### Multiple files